Non-textual amendment

 In legislatures, more commonly in parliaments, a non-textual amendment is an amendment that alters the meaning or scope of operation of a piece of legislation, but without changing the text.
 This is done by creating a provision that refers to another provision.
 It contrasts with a "textual amendment" that directly changes the wording.

 For a non-textual amendment, both the original provision and the new provision would have to be read together to have a complete understanding of the item.

 Example

-For example, a statement could say, "All cats are good."
-In this case, a textual amendment could be made so that the statement says, "All dogs are good."
+For example, a statement could say, "All cats are allowed."
+In this case, a textual amendment could be made so that the statement says, "All dogs are allowed."

 A non-textual amendment would not change the original statement.
 Instead, it would be another statement like, "The statement shall apply to dogs as it would apply to cats."
-This statement would have to be read in conjunction with the original statement, "All cats are good", to get the full meaning.
+This statement would have to be read in conjunction with the original statement, "All cats are allowed", to get the full meaning.